Knowing where to find the best Grapevine restaurants will save you the trouble of searching them out once you're in this fabulous city.

 Our waiter suggested we try the tenderloin bruschetta.
 Think a toasted slice of baguette topped with tomato jam, basil pesto, and a couple of pieces of perfectly grilled tenderloin topped with arugula and freshly grated parmesan.
 I know, right?

 By the way, the calamari was equally as delicious, but I just couldn't get a good shot of it.
-Sometimes the lighting in restaurants is so difficult for photos, but this dish is a must when you visit Winewood.
+Sometimes the lighting in restaurants is so difficult for photos, but this dish is another one you must when you visit Winewood.

 We paired our meal with a crisp Trebbiano from Duchman Family Winery in Driftwood Texas.
-Made from 100% Texas grapes, it was a perfect accompaniment to our meal.
+Made from 100% Texas grapes, it was a perfect accompaniment to the great food.

 Prefer a martini?
 The hand-crafted martini menu at Winewood blew my mind!
 How about a Strawberry Basil Martini made with Plymouth Gin, muddled strawberries and basil, homemade simple syrup and aged balsamic reduction (what?!) and topped with Ginger Beer.